andres-patrignani/pynotes/docs/getting_started/installing_software.md

 * **VS Code**: A powerful and modern code editor.
 You can download it and code here if you want.

 * **Spyder**: An integrated development environment for scientific coding in Python.
 It features a graphical user interface similar to that of Matlab.

+### Step 4: Update Anoaconda package

+* Open Anaconda Navigator
+* Click on the arrow next to "base(root)"
+* Select "Open terminal"
+* Type the following command in the terminal: `conda update --all`
+* Wait few seconds and agree to the update by typing "`y`"
+* The update process may take several minutes.
+Sometimes the computer will request your authorization for `python` to make changes in your drive.
+Agree to the changes in order to proceed.

 ## Git